sophiemcgarity/worksheet_creator/README.md

 # Worksheet Creator

+An ongoing independent project.
 Worksheet Creator is a Ruby project for creating "fill-in-the-blank" worksheets.
 Inspired by the current work from home climate.
 The user can define multiple words to redact from a text passage.
-Each worksheet is stored on a home page.
+Each worksheet is stored on the home page once created.

 ## Project Features
 - User can insert a block of text and choose which words to redact.
 Words they wish to redact should be select with `[ ]`.